COAST-Lab/c3po/Documentation/SetUp.md

 <img src="Photos/WiringDiagram_20241127.jpg" width="700">

-- Ground both devices (GND to GND).
+    - Ground both devices (GND to GND)
     - Power Boron from USB for now (to transition to solar power, follow the instructions at the end of this page).
 Power the EZO circuits with the Boron 3V3 input.
-(Note: Boron can provide stable 3.3V to carrier board long-term.)
+(Note: Boron can provide stable 3.3V to carrier board long-term)
     - SCL to SCL
     - SDA to SDA
-- Probes attach to Tentacle T3 Shield.
+    - Probes attach to Tentacle T3 Shield

-# Upper Housing Assembly
-1.

-# Lower Housing Assembly
-1.

 ## Firmware
 1. Firmware can be found in: c3po >> Firmware
 2. Copy all code in: Firmware >> AstlasConductivity_20240724 >> src >> AtlasConductivity_20240724.cpp
 3. Open a new project in Particle Workbench / VS Code; paste the code you just copied into the generated .cpp file under src (should have the same name as the project you just created).
+4. Open Particle CLI and set the device and OS to "Boron" and "6.1.1," respectively.
+5. Place the Boron in DFU mode.
+(For help, see: https://docs.particle.io/troubleshooting/led/)
+    - Use https://docs.particle.io/tools/device-restore/device-restore-usb/ to restore the Boron if needed.
-4. Compile and flash code to the Boron.
+6. Compile and flash code to the Boron.
 Once successfully compiled, open the serial monitor to see data.

+# Upper Housing Assembly
+1.

+# Lower Housing Assembly
+1.

 ## Important Links
 - [AtlasScientific EZO<sup>TM</sup> Conductivity Sensor](https://atlas-scientific.com/embedded-solutions/ezo-conductivity-circuit/) - contains documentation, sample Arduino code, and more